Prospect Hill, Waltham, Massachusetts: Water tanks

 In 1974, the city of Waltham built two water tanks near the summit of Big Prospect to hold eight million gallons of water.
 Their elevation guarantees good water pressure throughout the city.

 Other towers

 In 1917, a fire tower (used for the visual location of forest fires) was constructed on Big Prospect.
 Beginning in 1951, the United States Air Force utilized Big Prospect for research purposes.
 They erected a large parabolic dish antenna in 1963.
 This necessitated relocation of the fire tower to Little Prospect.
 This tower also became the location for the city's fire radio transmitters, and later for equipment of the Waltham Amateur Radio Association.

 Projects included Experimental SAGE Subsector in the 1950s and the Joint Tactical Information Distribution System in the 1970s.

-In 1997, the Air Force vacated Prospect Hill Park, and in 2002 all radio equipment was relocated to Big Prospect, serving Waltham's fire, police, public works, parks and recreation departments, the Massachusetts Army National Guard, the Civil Air Patrol, and the Waltham Amateur Radio Association.
+In 1997, the Air Force left Prospect Hill Park, and in 2002 all radio equipment was relocated to Big Prospect, serving Waltham's fire, police, public works, parks and recreation departments, the Massachusetts Army National Guard, the Civil Air Patrol, and the Waltham Amateur Radio Association.